Is model rocketry safe?

-For a slow liftoff or rocket that hangs on the launch rod:
+For a slow liftoff or rocket that hangs up on the launch rod:

-- If one launch lug is used and is not aligned with the body tube, the direction of the engine thrust is different from the launch rod and causes binding.
+a.
+If the model rocket has only one launch lug, and it is not correctly aligned with the rocket’s body tube, the direction of the engine thrust will be different from the launch rod orientation and will cause binding.
 Visually check the launch lug and make sure it is parallel to the body tube.

-- If two lugs are used and are not aligned with each other properly, the rocket binds on the rod and won’t move.
+b.
+If the model rocket has two lugs and they are not aligned with each other, the rocket will bind on the rod and it won’t launch.
 This can be checked while placing the rocket on the launch rod.
-It should slide easily.
+The rod should slide easily through both lugs.

-A. Scorched parachute.
-This occurs when the recovery wadding is crumpled into tight little balls and then inserted into the rocket’s body tube.
+1. A scorched parachute– This occurs when the recovery wadding is crumpled into tight little balls and then inserted into the rocket’s body tube.
 This leaves gaps around the wadding permitting hot ejection gases to slip around the wadding.
-The correct way is to loosely crumple each sheet into a ball before inserting them.
-This fills the air gaps properly.
-To visually check the wadding, look down into the body tube to see if any light can be seen around the edges.
+Instead, each piece of wadding should be crumpled into loose ball shapes before inserting them.
+This eliminates any air gaps.
+Visually check the wadding after you’ve inserted it: look down into the body tube to see if any light can be seen around the edges.
 If light shows through, repack the wadding.

-B. Substituting tissue paper.
-Absolutely do not do this!
-Recovery wadding is specially treated to be flame retardant.
-When the ejection charge goes off, it produces hot expanding gases to push the parachute out.
-Recovery wadding provides a physical barrier between the ejection charge and the parachute to prevent the hot gas from melting it.
+2. Substituting tissue paper for recovery wadding—Never do this!
+Recovery wadding is specially treated with flame retardant.
+When an engine’s ejection charge goes off, it produces hot expanding gases that push the nose cone and parachute/streamer out.
+Recovery wadding provides a physical barrier between the ejection charge and the parachute/streamer to prevent those hot gas from melting it.
 If ordinary tissue paper is used, it will catch fire and burn as it floats to the ground.